Bexorg-Inc/OTP-FM/REPRODUCIBILITY.md

 # Reproducing Paper Experiments

-This guide explains how to reproduce all experiments from the ICML 2025 paper "Optimal Transport Potentials for Multi-Marginal Flow Matching".
+This guide explains how to reproduce all experiments from [Kansal et. al., *Multimarginal flow matching with optimal transport potentials*, ICML 2026]().

 ## Setup